lhsego/docs-csp2015/markdown/housing_demo.md

 class(byCounty)
 ```

-Calling the distributed data frame (`ddf()`) that was just created lets the user know the size of the object in terms of memory and other meta data specific to the object.
+Calling the distributed data frame (`ddf()`) that was just created lets the user know the size of the object in terms of memory and other metadata specific to the object.
 In this ddf, each element is itself a data frame.

 ```r